 - Exclude outliers.
 Outliers may feel like they aren’t adding to your story, but they are still an important part of the data set.
 They are useful when trying to fully understand the distribution of your data.

 Area charts are a lot like line charts, with a few subtle differences.
 They can both show change over time, overall trends, and continuity across a dataset.
 But, while area charts may function the same way as line charts, the space between the line and axis is filled in, indicating volume.

-- Make it easy to read – Avoid occlusion.
-This happens when one or more layers covers important information on the chart.
+- Make it easy to read.
+Avoid occlusion.
+This happens when one or more layers cover important information on the chart.

-- Use area charts to look at the bigger picture – Take population for example: Line charts are good for showing net change in population over time, while area charts are good for showing the total population over time.
+- Use area charts to look at the bigger picture.
+Take population for example Line charts are good for showing the net change in population over time, while area charts are good for showing the total population over time.

-Pyramid charts (triangle chart or triangle diagram) are a fun way to visualize foundation based relationships.
+Pyramid charts (triangle charts or triangle diagrams) are a fun way to visualize foundation-based relationships.
 They appear in the form of a triangle that has been divided into horizontal sections with categories labeled according to their hierarchy.
 They can be oriented up or down depending on the relationships they represent.
 The stacked layers can also show the order of steps in a particular process.

 - Too many colors or layers can make your pyramid hard to read.

 - Omit important subcategories.
 While you want to be selective and straightforward, you don’t want to leave out important data just to suit the aesthetics of your pyramid.

 Treemaps show parts of a whole.
 They display hierarchical information as a cluster of rectangles varying in size and color, depending on their data value.
 The size of each rectangle represents a quantity, while the color can represent a number value or a category.